 Ebola Virus Disease

-- Infected animals such as fruit bats, apes, or monkeys
+- Infected animals such as fruit bats, rodents, apes, or monkeys

 Copyright © Nucleus Medical Media, Inc.